moozer/libsensortag/docs/README.md

 Download and install Linux
 --------------------------

-The Debian Linux distribution can be downloaded and installed from the Debian homepage.
-[Debian homepage](https://www.debian.org)
+The Debian Linux distribution can be downloaded and installed from the [Debian homepage](https://www.debian.org).

 For easy installation, download the 32/64 bit PC Network Installer and create either a bootable CD/DVD or a bootable USB pendrive.
 The windows tool UNetBootin is an easy tool to use, to make bootable USB drives from ISO files.
 [UNetBootin Homepage](http://unetbootin.sourceforge.net)